All Episodes

 What he's doing is dismantling us.

-And I think Russia's China's already attacking us economically.
+And I think Russia's, China's already attacking us economically.

-Russia's defendant.
+Russia's attack.

 By the way, they didn't use that data.

-Remember the data analytics issue, that was all designed and put in place by Obama, and all of those people then work for Hillary in terms of what they did.
+Remember, the data analytics issue, that was all designed and put in place by Obama.

 And you're kind of forgetting the whole Russian dossier thing as you discuss this that she paid for.